chinenual/synergize/README.md

 library of carts.

 * Load individual "voices" (VCE files).
-View their properties in a manner similar to the original SYNHCS ".DOC" format.
+View their properties in a manner similar to the original SYNHCS ".DOC" format and some of the edit screens in SYNHCS.

 * Load and save synergy "state" (SYN files).
 This preserves sequencer, portamento, vibrato and other performance customizations.